 Cost of Attendance Worksheet

-The Office of Financial Aid establishes standard student budgets each year as a basis for offering financial aid funds.
-These budgets reflect typical “modest but adequate” expense patterns of University of Michigan-Flint students based on research conducted by the Office of Financial Aid.
-While actual expenses will vary based on your lifestyle and level of enrollment, this worksheet should assist you in planning your own budget.
+The Office of Financial Aid establishes standard student budgets each year on the basis of offering financial aid funds.
+The budgets reflect typical “modest but adequate” expense patterns for students of the University of Michigan-Flint based on research conducted by our office.
+While actual expenses may differ based on lifestyle and level of enrollment.
+This worksheet should assist students in planning their own budget.

 Electronic Enrollment Change Form